NLnetLabs/routinator/source/manual-page.rst

 :command:`/validity?asn=as-number&prefix=prefix`
       Same as above but with a more form-friendly calling convention.

+:command:`/json-delta, /json-delta?sessionsession?serial=serial`
+     Returns a JSON object with the changes since the dataset version identified by the *session* and *serial* query parameters.
+If a delta cannot be produced from that version, the full data set is returned and the member *reset* in the object will be set to *true*.
+In either case, the members *session* and *serial* identify the version of the data set returned and their values should be passed as the query parameters in a future request.

+     The members *announced* and *withdrawn* contain arrays with route origins that have been announced and withdrawn, respectively, since the provided session and serial.
+If *reset* is *true*, the *withdrawn* member is not present.

 In addition, the current set of VRPs is available for each output format at a path with the same name as the output format.
 E.g., the CSV output is